-Because colon cancer is usually slow growing (twelve to fifteen
+Because colon cancer is usually slow growing, timely screening

-precancerous growths (called adenomatous polyps) is by far the most
+for small precancerous growths (called adenomatous polyps) is by

-including a change in bowel habits, narrow stools, rectal bleeding,
+symptoms, including a change in bowel habits, narrow stools, rectal

-cramps, or unexplained weight loss, increases the chances of
+bleeding, cramps, or unexplained weight loss, increases the chances

 "Colon cancer is almost completely preventable," says Dr.